 The Bookie begins accepting orders for graduation regalia approximately two months prior to commencement.
-You may place your order by calling 800-937-4978 or 509-332-2537. https://commencement.wsu.edu/academic-regalia/
+You may place your order by calling 509-335-6674. https://commencement.wsu.edu/academic-regalia/

 After Defense

 After the successful defense of your dissertation you will have five business days to submit the final version of your dissertation to both the Graduate School and the Anthropology Department.
 Submission to the Graduate School is done electronically.
 You must hand in a hard bound or appropriately boxed copy of your dissertation to the Anthropology Office and submit a pdf copy to Kam Spelman by email.
 At this time you will also have to hand in your building and office keys.
 Please make sure your office has been cleaned out.
 Any items left behind will be donated or thrown out.